 From Dr. Hart: While there are many texts out there that discuss learning disabilities, this one does what few others do – gives real examples, concrete explanations, and better ways to plan for the future.
+If you’re new to this kind of information, learning how to read a research article may benefit you in the long run.
 From intervention steps at every educational level, to how to best address learning disabilities, it takes a complex subject, and breaks it down at a level anyone can understand and utilize.

 Audience: Educators and Parents

 Learning differences are the unique and individual ways in which some people process new information.
 In the United States, one in five students has a learning difference, meaning they experience challenges with organization, memory, or attention, especially in academics, such as reading, writing, and math.
 Credit: www.hillcenter.org Click here to read the full text: Learning Disabilities.

 Click here to read the full text: Learning Disabilities.